Tony Bloom: Heart of Midlothian

+In June 2025, Bloom invested £9.86 million in Heart of Midlothian for newly issued non-voting shares representing 29 per cent of the club's economic capital.
+His nominee, James Franks, joined the club's board as a non-executive director.
+Majority shareholder Foundation of Hearts retained 75.5 per cent of the shareholder voting rights and held a 53.6 per cent economic interest after the transaction.

+In May 2026, UEFA was reported to be reviewing the relationship between Hearts and Brighton & Hove Albion because of Bloom's connection to both clubs and their possible participation in the same UEFA competition.

 Union Saint-Gilloise

 In 2018, Bloom completed the takeover of Belgian second division club Royale Union Saint-Gilloise, known as USG.
 At the end of the 2020–21 football season USG were promoted to Belgian First Division A for the first time in 48 years.
 Bloom was the majority owner of USG however following the qualification by USG and Brighton for UEFA club competitions for the 2023–24 season, Bloom made changes to his investment in USG to ensure compliance with UEFA's multi-club ownership rules.
 These changes resulted in Bloom becoming a minority shareholder in USG.
 USG and Brighton's admission to UEFA club competitions for the 2023–24 season was confirmed by UEFA in a press release issued on 7 July 2023.

 Melbourne Victory

-In March 2025 Bloom bought a 19.1% stake in Australian A-League club Melbourne Victory.
+In March 2025, Bloom bought a 19.1% stake in Australian A-League club Melbourne Victory.